-An early precursor of modern public choice theory was the work of the two French mathematician J.C Borda(1781) and M.de Condorcet (1785).
+An early precursor of modern public choice theory was the work of the two French mathematician J. C. de Borda (1781) and M.de Condorcet (1785).
 Condorcet considered the first person to discover the problem of cycling by using the simple majority rule where one can decide or choose among the alternatives in the decision making.
-The Codorcet work has raised some important questions which modern public choice is also concerned.
-Following the Borda and Condorcet, there comes Lewis Caroll wrote a series of pamphlets analysing the properties of voting procedures roughly a century after the work of Borda and Condorcet.
-Wicksell and John C. Calhoun also seen as forerunner of the public choice theory.
-Wicksell wrote the classic essay on Just Taxation and his normative inquiry regarding the economic justification of the state.v John c.
-Calhoun writing on political economy anticipate the "public choice revolution" in modern economics and an administration.
+The Condorcet work has raised some important questions which modern public choice is also concerned.
+Following Borda and Condorcet, Lewis Caroll wrote a series of pamphlets analyzing the properties of voting procedures roughly a century after the work of Borda and Condorcet.
+Wicksell and John C. Calhoun were also seen as forerunner of the public choice theory.
+Wicksell wrote the classic essay on Just Taxation and his normative inquiry regarding the economic justification of the state.
+John C. Calhoun writing on political economy anticipate the "public choice revolution" in modern economics and an administration.